 What Types Of Cockroaches Are The Noisiest?

 As mentioned earlier, most household cockroach species aren’t going to make a ton of noise.
-Neither the German or American cockroaches are known to produce any significant noise (unless you’re listening closely).
+Neither German or American cockroaches are known to produce any significant noise (unless you’re listening closely).
 Oriental roaches aren’t either.
 The only exception is during mating.

 Believe it or not, only one cockroach species is famous for its noise-making abilities.
 The Madagascar hissing cockroach uses its breathing holes to produce an audible hiss.